Original Article

 1.

-Fereidouni M. Immunogenicity of the Inactivated SARS-CoV-2 Vaccine (BBIBP-CorV) in Hemodialysis Patients: A Case-Control Study.
-Immunol Genet J. 2024;5(3).
+Khojasteh-Kaffash S, Jafari R, Fereidouni A, Fanoodi A, Raeesi V, Najafzadeh M, Fereidouni M. Immunogenicity of the Inactivated SARS-CoV-2 Vaccine (BBIBP-CorV) in Hemodialysis Patients: A Case-Control Study.
+Immunol Genet J. 2022;5(3):119-127.